The Imagery of Lou Reed’s Transformer

 The Back Cover…

 Gala Mitchell was a top fashion model in the late sixties and early seventies.
 The red-haired beauty was famed designer Ossie Clark’s favorite model.
 Gala had a fantastic facial bone structure and huge eyes.
 She was theatrically flamboyant and stylish, sashaying and twirling up and down catwalks.
 During the 1967 Chelsea Town Hall show, she got so into the music that she almost fell off the end of the runway.

 On the back cover of Transformer, Gala is all legs, wearing ultra-heavy makeup and a dark wig.
-She is made to resemble a trans woman, not unlike the person (Rachel) whom Lou himself would be dating just a few years later.
+She is made to resemble a trans woman, not unlike the person (the beautiful Rachel) who would become Lou’s muse and protector just a few years later.

 The dude with the cigarette pack rolled up into his T-shirt sleeve – with an actual banana in his pants – is Ernie Thormahlen.
 Ernie had been Lou Reed’s road manager.
 He was now photographer Mick Rock’s graphic designer – and also the art director of the Transformer album cover.
 He died of a heroin overdose in the early 1980s, in Los Angeles.